 Daily Swing Chart Technical Analysis

 The main trend is up according to the daily swing chart.
-The uptrend was reaffirmed early Thursday when buyers took out last weeks high at $61.40.
-The main trend will change to down on a move through the last swing bottom at $54.75.
+The uptrend was reaffirmed on Friday when buyers took out the previous sessions high.
+The main trend will change to down on a move through the last swing bottom at $1463.00.

+Were not looking for a change in trend over the near-term, but there is room to the downside for a normal 50% to 61.8% correction.

-A change in trend to down is highly unlikely, however, due to the prolonged move up in terms of price and time, the crude oil remains vulnerable to a closing price reversal top.
-This wont change the trend to down, but it will indicate the selling is greater-than-the-buying at current price levels.
+Additionally, due to the prolonged move up in terms of price and time, the market is in the window of time for a closing price reversal top.
+If confirmed, this chart pattern could trigger the start of a 2 to 3 day correction.

-The minor trend is also up.
-A trade through $60.20 will change the minor trend to down.
-This will also shift momentum to the downside.

-On the upside, the nearest resistance is the major Fibonacci level at $62.05.

 Read the full article: